magmo/apps/packages/tictactoe/notes/ttt.md

 ```
 which is an expression of the core game logic of RPS.

 Deciding who has won is different in TTT.
-It is not an intrinsic property of the marks of both players, but requires a player to claim victory on their turn.
-They may fail to do so, and it is possible to reach a state where both players have `won' (looking just at the board):
+It is not an intrinsic property of the marks of both players, unless we insist that crosses goes first (as is customary).
+Then state where both players appear to have `won' (looking just at the board):

     //      X  |  X  |  X
     //   +-----------------+
     //         |     |
     //   +-----------------+
     //      0  |  0  |  0

+can be defaulted to a win for crosses, since they must have had their winning state in place first. <- is this foolproof?

+To infer which player has won, me must therefore keep track of which player is crosses, since as discussed above this is not fixed in any given channel (or though it is of course fixed for the duration of a round).

+To get into the draw position, we will require the board to be full.

 # Questions